tsmatz/minecraft-rl-on-ray-cluster/Readme.md

 # Minecraft Reinforcement Learning on Ray Cluster (Distributed RL)

 This tutorial shows you how to configure and run distributed reinforcement learning with Minecraft RL framework, Project Malmo.<br>
-This example is the cluster version of [this repo](https://github.com/tsmatz/malmo-maze-sample), in which the agent will learn to solve the maze in Minecraft using frame pixels.
+This example is the cluster version of [Malmo maze sample](https://github.com/tsmatz/malmo-maze-sample), in which the agent will learn to solve the maze in Minecraft using frame pixels.

 <ins>Table of Contents</ins>